Aniketsinghcha/git-demo/README.txt

  'git commit -m  'your mssage'-->if we want to avoid opening a text editor like vim/nano to add commit message we use following command

+   'git remote add <name of remote> <repo url>' --> this command helps us to add a new link to the remote repo and give a name to it.

+  'git remote rm<name of remote>' --> this command deleted the remote connection

+  'git add <file1> <file2> <file3>'--> thuis command will add multiple file changes together in the staging area